ropergroup/blogit/README.md

 Thank you for visiting my README.

 This is a basic blog application build in ruby.
-Right now it is in production but some the application will be used to house my personal blog about Ruby, Rails and tech.
+Right now it is in production but soon the application will be used to house my personal blog about Ruby, Rails and tech.

 Thank you - Chris